orangeduck/mpc/README.md

 Doing things via this method means that all the data processing must take place after the parsing.
 In many instances this is no problem or even preferable.

 It also allows for one more trick.
 As all the fold and destructor functions are implicit, the user can simply specify the grammar of the language in some nice way and the system can try to build a parser for the AST type from this alone.
-For this there are two functions supplied which take in a string and output a parser.
+For this there are a few functions supplied which take in a string, and output a parser.
 The format for these grammars is simple and familiar to those who have used parser generators before.
 It looks something like this.

 ```
 number "number" : /[0-9]+/ ;